bretth/woven/docs/main.rst

 * integrates into standard Fabric fabfile.py scripts as projects grow.

-* hooks for custom per project and per app deployment and setup functionality
+* hooks for custom per project and per app deploy and setupnode functionality

 * integrates with South for migrations